rocker-org/r-parallel/README.md

 # r-parallel

-A Docker container with a base [R] installation together with several parallel/asynchronous R packages pre-installed.
+A Docker-based Linux container with a base [R] installation together with several parallel/asynchronous R packages pre-installed.
 It extends the [rocker/r-base] container.

 ## Usage